 Section 4 of the City of Tucson Agreement (Lease) dated October 14, 1948 requires the Authority to present a biennial version of the budget to the Mayor and City Council for information purposes.
-The annual budget is approved by the Board prior to its implementation and, in accordance with the Airport Use Agreement, is presented to the Airline and Airport Affairs Committee (AAAC) for review.
+The annual budget is approved by the Board prior to its implementation and, in accordance with the Airport Use Agreement, is presented to the Airline Affairs Committee for review, but not approval.